knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 In the case of this MicroSDcard module, the headers need to be desoldered.

-New headers need to be soldered from the oposite side.
+New headers need to be soldered from the oposite side of the module.

 For reference see picture below.